databrary/policies/definitions.md

 ### Entities

-#### Institutional Review Board
+#### Institutional Review Board (IRB)

-An Institutional Review Board (IRB) or equivalent research supervision entity  charged with supervising research at an *Institution*.
+A research supervision entity or its equivalent charged with supervising research at an *Institution*.

 #### Institution(s)